 If you’re looking for a place to open a health savings account (HSA), you’ve come to the right place.
-The high-deductible health plans that HSAs are designed for have become increasingly popular, and that means that there’s more competition in the HSA space than ever before.
+The high-deductible health plans that HSAs are designed for have become increasingly popular, which means there’s more competition in the HSA space than ever before.

 Lively is a good choice if you want to manage your own HSA.
 The platform has a mobile app and website, and the company is committed to making it easy for people to monitor their health savings accounts.
 It also offers competitive rates on loans and CDs.

 Fidelity is a great choice for investors.
-Fidelity offers a high-yield savings account, a health savings account, a cash management account and brokerage services.
+Fidelity offers a high-yield savings account, a health savings account, a cash management account, and brokerage services.
 They also offer retirement plans that allow you to make tax-advantaged contributions on any type of income or investment.

 If you want the option of depositing your HSA funds in a bank account, Optum Bank is a good choice.
-The company is a subsidiary of UnitedHealth Group and provides millions of customers with health care benefits, insurance plans and services.
+The company is a subsidiary of UnitedHealth Group and provides millions of customers with health care benefits, insurance plans, and services.

 HealthEquity is a provider of health savings accounts (HSA).
 They offer a wide range of health savings account (HSA) products, including HSA checking accounts and debit cards.